emiago/diago/README.md

 Short of **dialog + GO**.
 **Library for building comunication (VOIP) solutions in GO!**

-It is more developer friendly library for developing VOIP solutions and more...

 **For more information and documentation visit [the website](https://emiago.github.io/diago)**

 Quick links: